kcudding/ecotheory.github.io/teach/unstructured-stochasticity.md

 ### Why are changes in population variable?

 - **Sample variance** or **observation error**: measurement error in estimates of population size or density
-- **Process variance**: variation acually affecting numbers in count data over time
+- **Process variance**: variation actually affecting numbers in count data over time
   - **Deterministic factors**: predictable internal drivers, such as density dependence, predation and competition.
   - **Stochastic factors**: unpredictable random fluctuations.
 Some fluctuations might in fact be driven by deterministic factors (and thus might be predictable with more complete information), but they can be more easily treated as stochastic factors.